a-memme/Text_Analysis_Reddit/README.md

   return aita_df
 ```
 ### Tokenization vs KeyBERT
-- Tokenization + Lemmatization
+- **Tokenization + Lemmatization**
-    - Reddit post titles are broken down via tokenization, lemmatization, and filtered further by removing both stopwords and non-alpha characters, with a limit of 3 letters per word (See lines ... for code)
+    - Subreddit post titles are broken down via tokenization, lemmatization, and filtered further by removing both stopwords and non-alpha characters, with a limit of 3 letters per word (See lines ... for code)
     - Lemmatization is preferred over stemming here as we're looking for the dictionary-based morphological root of the words of interest rather than the base root - the dictionary-based representation is typically easier for general interpretation and more suitable for this analytical case.

-- KeyBERT
+- **KeyBERT**
     - The KeyBERT technique is an easy to use framework, leveraging BERT embeddings - i.e a bi-directional transformer model utilizing semantic similarity for keywords and phrases - to extract said keywords or phrases from pieces of text.
     - Here we specify our extraction technique based on a number of factors:
         -  N-gram range of 1,1 (i.e singular words instead of bi or tri-grams).